project-imas/about/README.md

 4. *Encrypted Core Data*
    - Provides a Core Data encrypted SQLite store using [SQLCipher](http://sqlcipher.net).

-All three components are available in an iMAS github repo.
+All components are available in an iMAS github repo.

 hReader